willthefirst/metronome/README.md

                 - rotate beat in state, and when this happens
                     - play the sound
                     - current beat should be highlighted visually
-        - [ ] Create a JSON data model to pass in at the top level, and build the site statically.
     - [ ] Hook up BPM
     - [ ] Hook up gain nodes to sliders
 - [ ] Polish UI